 Our knowledge about COVID-19 is changing rapidly.
 If you are receiving cancer treatment that suppresses your immune system and you develop a fever or respiratory symptoms, call your oncologist or a member of your treatment team, as you usually would if you develop a fever while on treatment.
 Be sure to follow their guidance on actions to take.

 Everyone should practice good hygiene and social distancing to protect against infection, including people who have had cancer and family, friends and carers of people at increased risk of getting sick from COVID-19.

 Good hygiene and taking care when interacting with other people are the best defences for you and your family against COVID-19.
 We recommend that you:

 - Cover your coughs and sneezes with your elbow or a tissue.

 - Put used tissues straight into the bin.

 - Wash your hands often with soap and water, including before and after eating and after going to the toilet.

 - Avoid touching your eyes, nose and mouth.

-- CIean and disinfect frequently used objects such as mobile phones, keys, wallets and work passes.
+- CIean and disinfect frequently used surfaces and objects such as mobile phones.